gidavies/AzureDevOpsLab/AzureDevOpsLab2.md

-# Lab 2: Exploring the created Azure DevOps pipeline
+# Lab 2: Exploring the created Azure DevOps Build pipeline

 The end to end pipeline has been created and has deployed your application into Azure.
-In this lab we will explore and understand the build and release pipelines that have been created.
+In this lab we will explore and understand the build pipeline that has been created.

-# Step 1: Understanding the continuous integration build definition
+# Understanding the continuous integration build definition

 In this step you'll explore the build definition created in the Azure DevOps project.